Fighting Fantasy: The Warlock of Firetop Mountain

-Fighting Fantasy: The Warlock of Firetop Mountain is a first person action RPG for the Nintendo DS developed by Big Blue Bubble and published by Aspyr in North America on November 25, 2009.
+Fighting Fantasy: The Warlock of Firetop Mountain is a first person action RPG developed by Big Blue Bubble for Nintendo DS on November 25, 2009, and for iOS on January 3, 2010.
 The game is loosely based on the roleplaying gamebook of the same name.

 Gameplay

 As a first-person camera game, the player controls the character (an adventurer) in a combination of combat and puzzle game elements.
 The player typically has to navigate the character through a long series of tests, trials and mazes to reach goals.
 The end goal is to reach the evil warlock in his mountain fortress.

 The character can roam freely through the environment, and uses a combination of skills, weapons, armour and magic.
 All are required to a degree to successfully complete the game.

 Plot

 The player takes the role of an adventurer on a quest to find the treasure of a powerful warlock, hidden deep within Firetop Mountain.
 The player must navigate the dungeons beneath Firetop Mountain, battle monsters and attempt to locate certain items necessary to completing the quest.